-Let’s take a look at the best way to maximise hair growth with nutrition.
+Let’s take a look at the best way to maximize hair growth with nutrition.

 Blenders & Bullets

-Fruit and vegetable smoothies are one of the best ways to pack your diet with hair growing nutrition.
+Fruit and vegetable smoothies are one of the best ways to pack your diet with nutrition.

 You can adjust your smoothies to contain all the healthy ingredients you need whilst also making them taste amazing and being easy to consume quickly and easily.

 Instead of spending hours chewing through a load of fruit and veg you can put them all in a blender with water and drink down the precise amount of nutrition that your body needs.

 It’s also easier to disguise the less tasty vegetables with the sweetness of the fruit.

 Bullets are the same as blenders except they can cope with a few more ingredients because of the power and they are smaller.
 A good base recipe contains frozen berries, a banana and spinach.

 From there you can add any number of fruits (like apple, pear, melon), vegetables (such as kale, broccoli, and cucumber), and plant-based proteins (like powdered hemp protein, powdered pea protein etc).